dustywind/bachelor-thesis/impl/recommender/vector/documentfrequency/code.rst

 The documentfrequency-vector is a vector containing the documentfrequency of all terms in every document.

-.. automodule:: vector.documentfrequency
+.. automodule:: .documentfrequency
    :members:

 DocumentFrequencyVectorCreator
 ==============================

-.. autoclass:: vector.documentfrequency.DocumentFrequencyVectorCreator
+.. autoclass:: .DocumentFrequencyVectorCreator
     :exclude-members: __weakref__
     :inherited-members:
     :members: